GStreamer/gstreamer/markdown/tutorials/basic/streaming.md

 ```

 For the second network issue, the loss of clock, we simply set the
-pipeline to PAUSED and back to PLAYING, so a new clock is selected,
+pipeline to `PAUSED` and back to `PLAYING`, so a new clock is selected,
 waiting for new media chunks to be received if necessary.

 ## Conclusion